 - All teams must attend a half-day bird watching theory course to be held by WWF-Hong Kong.
-The course date is tentatively scheduled for 19 January 2020, there will be lectures on birdwatching knowledge, information about the rules and regulations of the race, and an expert talk.
+There will be lectures on birdwatching knowledge, information about the rules and regulations of the race, and an expert talk.

 - We encourage participating schools to conduct site visits to Mai Po at least twice during the period of 19 January to 15 February.
 During each site visit session, core team members (students) must be accompanied by an adult (teacher, parents or friends).
 If three or more core members attend the site visit session, three bonus marks will be awarded to the teams, with a maxiumum award of six marks.
 If fewer than three core members attend the site-visit session, no bonus marks will be awarded.

 - The race will be held at Mai Po Nature Reserve from 8:30am to 1pm (4.5 hours).
 The race will finish at the grass field outside the Education Centre.
 The team must report to the referee immediately after the competition, and check if the contents of the electronic birdwatching record (e-logbook) are accurate within 30 minutes (before 1:30pm).
 No new bird-record entries may be added during this time.
 The results will then be handed to the referee for review and scoring.
 The electronic birdwatching record cannot be modified after 1:30pm.
 The captain needs to stay to answer any questions raised by the referee.

 - All participating teams must submit the electronic version of the bird-watching record to avoid incurring penalties.
 The marks given will follow the electronic bird-watching record.
 Three marks will be deducted for every minute of late submission.
 If the late submission is less than a minute, three marks will be deducted.